mRs-/Black-Friday-Deals/README.md

 ### 💸 [Mellel](https://www.mellel.com) Mellel is a word processor designed from the ground up to be the ultimate writing tool for academics, technical writers, scholars and students.
 25% off till Dec 1.
 ### 💸 [Trickster](https://www.apparentsoft.com/trickster) - Find recently used and modified files at your fingertips.
 50% off.
 ### 💸 [OwlOCR](https://owlcr.com) - Capture any text on your Mac's screen and, convert images or scans to searchable PDFs, open QR-coded URLs, integrate via CLI, access with Finder Extensions and more! **50% off for Black Friday!**
-### 💰[AI Tool Hub 🔥](https://ritujhajharia.gumroad.com/l/aitoolhub) - AI Tool Hub is the most comprehensive directory of 80+ AI Tools curated for writers, marketers & creators.
+### 💸[AI Tool Hub 🔥](https://ritujhajharia.gumroad.com/l/aitoolhub) - AI Tool Hub is the most comprehensive directory of 80+ AI Tools curated for writers, marketers & creators.
 It helps you focus on creating more meaningful content and grow, not waste hours in searching for the right tools.
 Coupon Code : AIBF50 for **50% off on Full Version**

 ## 🎨 Graphic Software
 ### 💸 [Xnapper](https://xnapper.com) - Take beautiful screenshot easy and fast.
 Smart features: auto balance, auto hide sensitive info, auto fill background color.
 Other features: with annotations, image compression, and keyboard shortcuts.
 Fully supports Apple Silicon & macOS Ventura.
 50% OFF with code **BLACKFRIDAY_2022**